 mongoexport --host localhost --db classdb --collection student --type=csv --out students.csv --fields first_name,middle_name,last_name, class,email

-If MongoDB was being used for the purpose it was designed for, there is a big chance that not all documents in the same collection have all the attributes.
-Hence while doing this export, you should ensure these fields are in all the documents.
-If the fields are not in all documents, MongoDB will not throw an error but will populate an empty value in its place.
+Hence, while doing this export, you should ensure these fields are in all the documents.
+If they are not, MongoDB will not throw an error but will populate an empty value in their place.

 Step 2: Create a student table in MySQL to accept the new data.